andipaetzold/react-firehooks/README.md

 Params:

--   `query`: Firestore DocumentReference that will subscribed to
+-   `documentReference`: Firestore DocumentReference that will subscribed to
 -   `options`: Options to configure the subscription

 Returns: